43PR/dotfiles/README.md

 ---
 ## Installation

-> Should work for Arch, Manjaro, EndeavourOS, CachyOS, etc. Let me know if there's any issues

 > **READ ALL**

-You'll need to edit some paths with your username ".config/wlogoutstyle.css".

-Existing configuration files that are being replaced will be backed up automatically.

-You can clone the repo and remove programs from the packages.txt and then install if you want.

-Edit default programs in "config/hypr/hyprland.lua".
+Should work for Arch, Manjaro, EndeavourOS, CachyOS, etc. Let me know if there's any issues

 **Clone the repository and run the installer:**